 If you love wine and running, the Beaujolais Marathon is for you!
 Our local wine expert Caroline Conner tells us why you should run in this festive Marathon.

 Learn all about the Beaujolais Wine Region from our local wine expert : Beaujolais Nouveau and the 12 appellations.

-Beaujolais Nouveau day is celebrated on Thursday the 15th of November with festivities in Lyon.
+Beaujolais Nouveau day is celebrated on the third Thursday November with festivities in Lyon.